learn-co-curriculum/hs-ruby1-teachers-guide-tdd/README.md

 + When students finished with walkthrough and Cool Ride, Bro Lab, challenge them to create their own tests.
 They seem to enjoy this.
 + Introduce the importance of refactoring - "make it work, make it right, make it fast" idea.
 Demo how you would refactor code to make it more 'right'.

-<a href='https://learn.co/lessons/hs-ruby1-teachers-guide-tdd' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-teachers-guide-tdd' title='Unit 3: Test-Driven Development'>Unit 3: Test-Driven Development</a> on Learn.co and start learning to code for free.</p>